SudoAzek/SOEN-6461/README.md

    - Sequence Diagram
    - CRC card model
    - Code Review
    - Prepare the presentation slide for final demonstration

 3. Worked in collaboration with other team members for conducting interviews.

+## Kevin Ashishkumar Pandya

+1. Worked on:
+  - Mind Map
+  - LaTeX Report
+  - UML Acitivty

+2. Contributed in:
+   - Interview question preaparation
+   - Conduct interview with a representative iGo user
+   - Sequence Diagram
+   - CRC card model
+   - Coding
+   - Prepare the presentation slide for final demonstration

+3. Worked in collaboration with other team members for conducting interviews.